JuliaTrustworthyAI/ConformalPrediction.jl/docs/src/tutorials/plotting.md

 ### Visualizing Set Size

-To visualize the set size distribution, the [`TaijaPlotting.bar(conf_model::ConformalPrediction.ConformalModel, fitresult, X; label="", xtickfontsize=6, kwrgs...)`](@ref) can be used.
-For regression models the prediction interval widths are stratified into discrete bins.a
+To visualize the set size distribution, the `TaijaPlotting.bar` can be used.
+For regression models, the prediction interval widths are stratified into discrete bins.

 ``` julia
 bar(mach.model, mach.fitresult, X)